 Our executive officers generally are provided an equity grant upon commencement of their employment.
-The Committee reviews the equity position of executive officers on a periodic basis.
-Additionally, an executive officer's overall equity position is reviewed at the time of promotion and an additional grant may be considered.
-Equity awards granted to our NEOs upon their hire are described under "Employment Agreements."
+The Committee reviews the equity position of executive officers on a periodic basis and an additional grant may be considered following completion of the vesting term of the executive's outstanding option awards, at the time of promotion or under other circumstances determined by the Committee.
+During 2017 the Company granted stock options to NEOs as follows: